 - Attentional focus effects (i.e., the effects of instructions that direct participants’ attentional focus to various cues)

 Facilities & Equipment

-The Motor Behavior Laboratory is housed in Rooms 129 and 135A of the Health, Physical Education, and Recreation (HPER) Building.
+The MBL is housed in Rooms 129 and 135A of the Health, Physical Education, and Recreation (HPER) Building.
 The lab contains a variety of equipment for measuring motor performance and learning in both laboratory and field settings.
 A partial list includes:

 Information about the graduate programs in Sport Psychology and Motor Behavior, assistantship opportunities, and applications can be found on the Department of Kinesiology, Recreation, and Sport Studies Graduate Programs webpages.